ESPN 100 prospect Andrew Nembhard announced his commitment to Florida on Monday evening.

 Williams, a power forward ranked No. 20 in the 2018 ESPN 100, was being held on $3,500 bond.

 He recently transferred from IMG Academy to Oak Ridge High in Orlando.
 The top-rated prospect in the state has a long list of offers, including from Florida, Louisville and Kansas.

 Williams, 19, already had visited Oregon and LSU and was expected to visit Florida this weekend.

 Oak Ridge basketball coach Steve Reece described Williams as a "great person" and a "hard worker in the classroom" to the Orlando Sentinel in August.

 "He's dominant.
 A man-child," Williams told the paper.
 "And he's a great person.
 'Yes, sir.
 No, ma'am,' no matter what."

 Filip Petrusev, a 6-11 big man from Serbia who is considered one of the top young prospects in European basketball, has committed to play for Gonzaga, he told ESPN on Sunday.

 "They are a big-time basketball school with great tradition, especially with international big men," Petrusev told ESPN.
 "They develop players very well and make the NCAA tournament every year."

 Petrusev picked Gonzaga over scholarship offers from a number of Power 5 programs, including Kansas, Virginia, Utah, Tennessee, Florida, Maryland, Georgia Tech, Vanderbilt, Arizona, Creighton, Illinois, Indiana, Stanford and Texas Tech.

-Usuarios navegando por este Foro: h-h y 1 invitado
+Usuarios navegando por este Foro: t0nikachu y 1 invitado